cplab/pyreg/README.md

 # pyreg
 Image registration package for python

+# Introduction
+The goal of this image processing pipeline is to be able to efficiently process 3D light-sheet images of mouse brains with a set of cell bodies lit up via fluorescent tags from FisTRAP mice and immunohistochemically based.

 # Steps of the Image Processing pipeline
 1) preprocesing and quality control (destriping)
 2) stitching data for atlas alignment